IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 * SCReAM (+L4S) is currently being integrated in chrome for performance evaluation and comparison against GCC, nightly Chrome Canary builds are available at {{SCReAM-Chrome-Canary}}.

-* The addition of the optional qdelay_dev_norm related restriction on ref_wnd increase can cause the rate increase to go slower when the non-congestion related jitter is high.
+* The addition of the optional ref_wnd_delay_scale related restriction on ref_wnd increase can cause the rate increase to go slower when the non-congestion related jitter is high.
 Non-congestion related jitter can occur for instance in 5G where the amount of scheduling delay jitter depends of factors like TDD (Time Division Duplex) patterns an overall load in a cell.
-Improved methods to take delay jitter and compensate for that can remedy this.
-The objective is to avoid the restriction when the delay jitter is not congestion related.
-Discriminating between non-congestion related delay jitter and congestion related ditto is however not an easy task.
-One method to to estimate the jitter when link is known to be uncongested.
-A challenge is that congestion related jitter emerges already as the application bitrate gets near the congestion point and this can make distinction more difficult.
-The example algorithm in the draft is expected to be modified in a future draft version.
+The algorithm is somewhat robust to scheduling jitter as it calculates ref_wnd_delay_scale based on the difference between the max and min queue delay.
+Still, there can be cases where large amounts of scheduling jitter can give a slow rampup of the bitrate.

 * Rate policers can cause loss bursts.
 These loss bursts are particularly harmful for real time media transmission and it is problematic to detect the existence of rate policers in the tranmission path.
 The example algorithm in the draft resolves the problem with rate policers to some degree.
 The algorithm is however not bullet proof, assumptions around queue delay can for instance fail on links where the RTT varies, such as satellite links.
 In addition, rate policers can be configured in many ways.

+* The calculation of the target bitrate based on the reference window and the average RTT can lead to over optimistic target rate values for instance when the source becomes idle or delivers a media bitrate that is lower than the target bitrate.
+To resolve this issue, it is recommended to update the average RTT with a longer time constant when bytes in flight is lower than the reference window by some margin.

 * AI-tools can generate code based on the current draft version albeit with some caveats around execution order and poorly defined calculations/definitions of variables.
 A later version will address this showcoming.

-* The ref_wnd can undershoot because of L4S and delay based congestion signals.
-This can lead to unnecessarily low bitrates after a congestion event.
-A method to avoid this is to reduce, i.e. scale down, L4S and delay based congestion backoff when the target bitrate is less than a fraction (for instance 0.8) of the received (acknowledged) bitrate.
-The rationale is that such cases indicate that the target bitrate is scaled down by the increased RTT and thus further ref_wnd decrease can lead to a double action to congestion and undershoot.
-This method limits the undershoot of the ref_wnd but can make it slower to drain a queue.
-The received bitrate is measured as an average over a few RTTs or media frame periods.
-Example code for this is found in {{SCReAM-CPP-implementation}}.

 # IANA Considerations {#iana}